itsWill/Blog/app/articles/writing_a_compiler.md

 ```

-Let's write the code to match the regular expresssion and satisfy the tests.
+Let's write the code to match the regular expression and satisfy the tests.

 ``` javascript
 Lexer.TOK_INT = 1;